 A pipe or mast is required for the S9 to be mounted on the ground or in the air.

-For standard ground-mount installations of the 40/15 Meter S9v31 Antenna, use a 40-inch long (minimum recommended length), 1-1/4" (1-5/8"OD MAXIMUM) galvanized pipe.
-You can also use an optional Portable Mount for temporary installations.
-Hardware stores such as Home DepotTM and LowesTM stock 1-1/4" galvanized pipe in their plumbing departments and this type of pipe is ideal for the ground mount.
-Most hardware stores also have a pipe cutting machine and they will cut your pipe to 40 inches upon request.
+For standard ground-mount installations of the 40/15 Meter S9 Antenna, use a 40-inch long (minimum recommended length), 1.5" MINIMUM to 1.7" OD MAXIMUM galvanized pipe.
+Hardware stores such as Home DepotTM and LowesTM stock galvanized pipe in their plumbing departments and this type of pipe is ideal for the ground mount.
+Some hardware stores may have a pipe cutting machine to cut your pipe upon request.

-The 40/15 Meter S9v31 Antenna base tube simply slips over the 1-1/4" pipe (or a Portable Mount) and rests on the ground for an easy and elegant deployment.
+The 40/15 Meter S9 Antenna base tube simply slips over the pipe and rests on the ground for an easy and elegant deployment.
 (A mechanical connection from the antenna base tube to the ground mount is neither required nor desired.)
-Do NOT use a pipe with an OD larger than 1-5/8" or it will be impossible to slip the S9 base tube over the pipe.
+Do NOT use a pipe with an OD larger than 1.7" or it will be impossible to slip the upper tapered section of the S9 base tube over the pipe.
 An optional Pipe Mount Clamp from your local hardware store, shown below, lets you raise the S9 base off of the ground for a professional installation.
-This same technique can be matched to the different sized diameter (1.8" O.D.) of the Alpha S9v43 Antenna.